troldal/OpenXLSX/README.md

   * ```void deleteMerge(int32_t index)``` - delete merge with the given index from the worksheet (= unmerge cells), invoked by XLWorksheet::unmergeCells

 * added example usage of this functionality to ```Demo10.cpp```

-### (Lars Uffmann) September 2024 - to-do list:
-- TBD: could XLRowData also benefit from passing through to setDefaultCellAttributes a column styles vector?
-- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
-- XLAlignmentStyle: check / throw if vertical alignments are used as horizontal and vice versa
-- XLStyles ::create functions: implement good default style properties for all styles
-- TBD: permit setting a format reference for shared strings

 ## (Lars Uffmann) 03 September 2024 - ignore worksheet internal subfolders that are not known (e.g. customXml)